top of page

 “The problem with all students is that they inevitably stop somewhere.
 They hear an idea and they hold on to it until it becomes dead; they want to flatter themselves that they know the truth.
 But true Zen never stops, never congeals into such truths.
-That is why everyone must constantly be pushed to the abyss, starting over and feeling their utter worthlessness as a student.
+That is why everyone must constantly be pushed into the abyss, starting over and feeling their utter worthlessness as a student.
 Without suffering and doubts, the mind will come to rest on clichés and stay there, until the spirit dies as well.
 Not even enlightenment is enough.
 You must continually start over and challenge yourself.” - Robert Greene, Mastery

-Shoshin (初心) is a word from Zen Buddhism meaning "beginner's mind."
-It refers to having an attitude of openness, eagerness, and lack of preconceptions when studying a subject, even when studying at an advanced level, just as a beginner would.
+Shoshin (初心) is a word from Zen Buddhism meaning "Beginner's Mind" It refers to having an attitude of openness, eagerness, and lack of preconceptions when studying a subject, even when studying at an advanced level, just as a beginner would.

 "In the beginner’s mind there are many possibilities, but in the expert’s there are few."- Shunryo Suzuki, Zen Master

 "Your time here is limited, so don’t waste it living someone else’s life.
-Don’t let the noise of others’ opinions drown out your own inner voice.
+Don’t let the noise of other’s opinions drown out your own inner voice.
 Have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary.
 Stay Hungry.
 Stay Foolish." - Steve Jobs

 "You stumble around like a fool when you try to do something new.
 If you're not willing to be a fool you can't be a master" - Dr Jordan B. Peterson

 "Rules are there for a reason.
 You are only allowed to break them if you are a master.
 If you’re not a master, don’t confuse your ignorance with creativity or style." - Dr Jordan B. Peterson